plusmasa/CampaignCMS/campaign-cms/README.md

 | **Frontend Components** | Professional React components with Fluent 2 |
 | **Advanced Filtering** | Multi-dimensional search and date filtering |
 | **Type Safety** | Full TypeScript integration |

+If you see “Error Loading Campaigns,” ensure the backend runs from the `campaign-cms/` project root and check http://localhost:3001/api/health
 | **Architecture** | Clean separation of concerns, DRY compliant |

 ## 🏗️ Architecture
+### AI Suggestions
+- `POST /api/ai/suggest` – Suggest a new variant for a target market; request body: `{ type, sourceConfig, targetMarket }`

 ### Backend Structure
 ```